allcommerce/bc-Dinosaur-doc/README.md

-# bc-kitchenary-docs
+# bc-Dinosaur-docs
-Documentation for the Kitchenary BigCommerce Theme by PapaThemes
+Documentation for the Dinosaur BigCommerce Theme by PapaThemes